chrisguest75/shell_examples/19_timing_operations/README.md

     echo "sleep $sleeptime"
     sleep $sleeptime
 }
-# pass function to test, number of iterations and parameters to pass into the function
+# pass function to test, number of iterations and parameters to pass into the function (sleeptime of 2 in this case)
 . ./time-it.sh under_test 10 2
 ```